-Tim is a Naace Fellow, a Naace Lead for Professional Development and Standards in Computing, and has in the past been Chair of the Naace Executive and Naace Board.
+Tim has in the past been Chair of the Naace Executive and Naace Board.

 Dr Carol Porter was the Technology Curriculum Support Centre Manager in Bury LA, offering training and consultancy advice on the computing curriculum, schemes of work, progression and assessment to teachers in Bury.
 She developed training courses based around the 2014 computing curriculum and in effective uses of technology across the entire primary curriculum.
+Carol has in the past been Chair of the Naace Board of Management.